amritsharma/writing-challenge/Jan23-PostmanHack.md

 3. Grab air quality report from OpenAQ.
 4. Make API call to reddit?
 Eyebleach.
 5. Assemble the rest of the message.
 6. Push to slack via webhook.
+(Ideally it'd be with the Slack API.
+I could make it really nice like Guac.)

 Brainstorming: